-During World War II an American travels to Britain to sell an old house near London that belongs to his family.
-But he mets Susan Trimble who lives in the house and who is ...
+During World War II, an American travels to Britain to sell an old house near London that belongs to his family.
+However, he meets Leslie Trimble who lives in the house and who is ...
 See full summary »

 0 of 0 people found this review helpful.

 Was this review helpful to you?